 Since the recommendation of options for further consideration in the Draft EIR/EIS in 2016, the alternatives under consideration for the two-track system have continued to be refined using conceptual planning and environmental and engineering information to identify feasible and practicable alternatives consistent with the blended system framework and the overall project's Purpose and Need.
-The alternatives development culminated in May 2019 with the San Francisco to San Jose Project Section Checkpoint B Summary Report (Authority 2019b).
-This document identifies the range of project alternatives to be carried forward for detailed evaluation in the Draft EIR/EIS and the preliminary engineering design effort.
+The San Francisco to San Jose Project Section Checkpoint B Summary Report (Authority 2019b) identifies the range of project alternatives to be carried forward for detailed evaluation in the Draft EIR/EIS and the preliminary engineering design effort.
 It also summarizes the rationale for dismissal of alternatives previously considered in the two-track system.

-Table 9-2 lists all public and agency meetings held to discuss alternatives development throughout the preparation of the Draft EIR/EIS.
+Table 9-2 lists all public and agency meetings held to discuss alternatives development throughout the preparation of the Draft EIR/EIS, Revised/Supplemental Draft EIR/EIS, and Final EIR/EIS.
 Details of these meetings, including general topics discussed, are located in Volume 2, Appendix 9-A.